Mitigram/Minigram-Presentation/PITCHME.md

 - Provide an optional type system for JavaScript.
 - Provide planned features from future JavaScript editions to current JavaScript engines.
 - TypeScript was first made public in October 2012 (at version 0.8), after two years of internal development at Microsoft.
-- TypeScript 1.0 was released at Microsoft's Build developer conference in 2014.
+- TypeScript 1.0 was released at Build 2014.
 - Designed by Anders Hejlsberg.
 - The TypeScript compiler is itself written in TypeScript and compiled to JavaScript.
 @ulend